: Shawn Linehan

 Seafood Pizza in McMinnville and Eugene

-Clam pizzas may sound odd, but the New England tradition goes back to the 1960s with the addition of littleneck clams to a white (sauceless) pie in New Haven, Conn.
-In Oregon Pizza Capo in McMinnville offers their version: clams and garlic on a pillowy bed of smoked mozzarella, mascarpone and green sauce made of chopped parsley, lemon zest and more garlic.
+Clam pizzas may sound odd, but the New England tradition goes back to the 1960s with the addition of littleneck clams to a white (sauceless) pie in New Haven, Connecticut.
+In Oregon, McMinnville’s Pizza Capo offers its version: clams and garlic on a pillowy bed of smoked mozzarella, mascarpone and an herby green sauce.
 The chefs are serious pizza dudes with Napoletana pizza certifications.
-They know their Oregon wines, too, so why not?

 Hey, Neighbor!
-Pizza House in Eugene also has a top-notch clam pie, but consider the Gamberetto — topped with Gulf shrimp, crushed tomato and kalamata olives — or one of their many creative seasonal pizzas with fresh produce like corn or jalapenos.
+Pizza House in Eugene also has a top-notch clam pie, but consider the Gamberetto — topped with Gulf shrimp, a spicy tomato sauce and kalamata olives — or one of its many creative seasonal pizzas with fresh produce like corn or jalapenos.

 Person holding entire pizza topped with cherries.